Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 print(total_cost)  # => 8300.0
 ```

 Note that in addition to enhancing readability in the `calculate_car_cost`, the helper functions make the code easier to change and maintain.
 Imagine it's now 2030, and car dealerships are no longer providing an incentive for buying an electric car.
-To make this change, we only need to update the `calculate_non_taxable_cost` function.
+Because of our helper functions, we only need to update the `calculate_non_taxable_cost` function to make this change.

 ### !callout-info